brandonrobertz/autoscrape-py/README.md

 ### External Dependencies

-You need to have geckodriver installed.
+If you want to use the `selenium` backend for interactive crawling, you need to have geckodriver installed.
 You can do that here:

     https://github.com/mozilla/geckodriver/releases

-Version 0.23.0 is recommended as of November, 2018 along with Firefox version  >= 0.63.
+Your `geckodriver` needs to be compatible with your current version of Firefox or you will get errors.

 If you prefer to use Chrome, you will need the ChromeDriver (we've tested using v2.41).
 It can be found in your distribution's package manager or here: